andrewbonisignori/DiffAPI/README.md

 The results of the analisys happens accordingly to below conditions:
+- In case of *"left"* and *"right"* data have the same number of bytes, the analisys will be executed.
+The status reruned will be *"DifferencesFound"*, and a list with the *offset* (where the difference starts) and the *lenght* (how long is the difference in that block) will be returned also;
 - If *"left"* and *"right"* data are equals (same size and sequence), the status *"DifferencesNotFound"* will be returned;
-- In case of *"left"* and *"right"* data don't be of same size, the analisys will not proceed and the status *"BlocksAreNotOfSameSize"* will be returned;
+- In case of *"left"* and *"right"* data don't be of same size, the analisys will not proceed and the status *"BlocksAreNotOfSameSize"* will be returned.
-- In case of *"left"* and *"right"* data have the same number of bytes, the analisys will be executed.
-The status reruned will be *"DifferencesFound"*, and a list with the *offset* (where the difference starts) and the *lenght* (how long is the difference in that block) will be returned also.

 The Diff API is available online at endpoint http://diff.azurewebsites.net/

 The UI to execute some tests are available at http://diff.azurewebsites.net/swagger

-## Sample analysis execution
+## Sample analysis execution for *"DifferencesFound"*

 Below, two blocks of data encoded in a base 64 string will be sent to analysis.
 The *"left"*  data will be *123456789* and the right data will be *12#456###*.